0neFellSwoop/DovaKel-EsoLang-/README.md

 ## Brainfuck Map

 Unlike **brainfuck**, **DovaKel** is based off dragon objects so the "<" and ">" commands are satisfied by the ability to create spaces in memory to hold numbers via the "Wahl" command.
-For each of the following mappings assume that **Alduin** in the **DovaKel** command call has been initialized and is analog to the cell the pointer is pointing to in brainfuck.
+For each of the following mappings assume that **Alduin** in the **DovaKel** command call has been initialized and is analog to the cell the pointer is pointing to in **brainfuck**.

 |BF Command|DovaKel Analog (Latin) |
 |--|--|